aninternetian/blender-gazebo/README.md

 It collects all models and their locations, convert it's coordinates into an SDF format.

+Example you have a robot with 6 wheels.
+This script will gather all the locations of the wheels and the robot.

 ## How to use

 Open terminal in mesh folder